Peeragogy/Peeragogy.github.io/action.md

 have adapted into a [Wikipedia page](http://en.wikipedia.org/wiki/Peer_learning).

-*Further Reading* – Boud, D. and Lee, A. (2005). *‘Peer learning’ as pedagogic discourse for research education*.
-Studies in Higher Education, 30(5):501–516.

 *Observations from the Peeragogy project* – We had a fairly weak project structure at the outset, which yielded mixed results.
 One participant
 said: “I definitely think I do better when presented with a framework or